 There are a lot of critters homeowners fear, but one of the most infamous is the termite.
-These tiny pests are often mistaken for ants despite being unrelated.
-However, there are three types of termite to be aware of, two of which are known to infest homes.
+These tiny pests are often mistaken for ants despite actually being related to roaches.
+Even more importantly, there are three types of termite to be aware of, two of which are known to infest homes.

-There are a few ways to tell if these pests have invaded your home, but the most important one is their frass.
-But sometimes spotting what looks like termite poop can lead to confusion if you don’t see other clear signs of a termite infestation.
+There are a few ways to tell if these pests have invaded your home, such as discarded termite wings on your window sills.
+However, the most important one is their frass.
+Of course, spotting what looks like termite poop can lead to confusion if you don’t see other clear signs of a termite infestation.

 This might be a case of mistaken identity, so let’s look at what termite droppings are, what they aren’t, and what to do if you verify their presence.